-By definition a MDPM$(A,\theta)$ is the image of a map from $\mathbb{R}^k_{>0} $ to $\Delta_{q-1}$.
-As the entries of $ A$ are taken to be non-negative integer numbers, the atomic probabilities are monomials in the $\theta_i$'s and as $\theta$ varies in $\mathbb{R}^k_{>0}$ the model describes an algebraic variety in $\Delta_{q-1}$~\citep{Drton2007,Riccomagno2009}.
-The assumption of strictly positive probabilities is often met in practice, for instance for models learnt with complete data \citep{Heckerman1995}.
-The condition is imposed here to ensure the I-divergence exists and is finite~\citep{Kullback1951}.
+\end{definition} The assumption of strictly positive probabilities is often met in practice, for instance for models learnt with complete data \citep{Heckerman1995}.
+The condition is imposed here to ensure the I-divergence exists and is finite.
 Degenerate cases are avoided by requiring $\theta\in\mathbb{R}^k_{>0}$ and in particular $A$ cannot have all elements of a row equal to one or all equal to zero.